 How do you relate to Dominee Tienie?

-I am not getting younger and will move into my 40’s soon, I’m a father, a husband, a leader when I have to be, working in an industry that changes all the time.
-I’m a teacher, and a confidant and a friend.
+I am not getting younger and will move into my 40’s soon, I’m a father, a husband, and a leader when I have to be, working in an industry that changes all the time.
+I’m a teacher, a confidant and a friend.
 I don’t like confrontation.
-I’m not always sure what is expected from me from society.
-I always feels it is better to care more as suppose to too little.
+I’m not always sure what is expected of me from society.
+I always feel it is better to care more as suppose to do too little.

 What do you think makes Dominee Tienie such a fascinating character?

-He is suppose to have to answers to the big questions or so it is believed by his flock.
-It can never be true, but it makes everyone around him feels safe so and what a unfair burden to carry for a human being.
+He is supposed to have answers to the big questions or so it is believed by his flock.
+It can never be true, but it makes everyone around him feels safe so and what an unfair burden to carry for a human being.
 It takes tremendous courage for him to be vulnerable.